 This prompt is specific and direct: three experiences or activities.
 For this one, it’s okay to use something that also appears on your resume since those are likely some of your most impactful experiences.
 Just make sure that you’re also pushing beyond the titles and dates!
 Give a sense of what you remember most, what you treasured, and what influence these activities had on your development.
 This is a short one, so you MUST be concise and efficient with your word choice.
 But read the instructions carefully: the max word count for the entire essay should not exceed 360 words (120 per activity).

 Lots of colleges ask about your background, and what you want to do in college.
 This prompt wants to know what you will bring to their table.
 What skills and ideas can you add to the pot?
 How will you expand their existing horizons?
 As you get your gears turning on this topic, also think about the school itself.
-This prompt is a great opportunity to show that you understand the infrastructure of the school as it is today and that you’ve done research on the departments and environment—in other words, to show that you care about attending CalTech specifically.
+This prompt is a great opportunity to show that you understand the infrastructure of the school as it is today.
+Additionally, prove that you’ve done research on the departments and environment.
+In other words, to show that you care about attending CalTech specifically.
 Understand the lay of the land and make a case for how you will carve out a new, invaluable niche.

 Not so bad, right?
 Don’t let the odds scare you away.
-CalTech holds its students to a high caliber of both academics and creativity, so remember the words of the university’s motto: “The truth shall make you free.”
+CalTech holds its students to a high caliber of both academics and creativity.
+So as you write your CalTech essays, remember the words of the university’s motto: “The truth shall make you free.”
 Be true to yourself, do your best, and don’t panic.
-Just by reading this post, you’ve already taken the first step in the process—and we’re here to help you!
+Just by reading this post, you’ve already taken the first step in the process—”and we’re here to help you!
 Looking for even more support?
 Talk to one of our team about what services we can offer for the whole college application journey, from essays to strategy to choosing a major.

 If you want to be part of the 6% that gets to call CalTech home, let us help you get there.